KAKu99/approx_emst/README.md

+## Introduction
+* This repository provides implementations of our algorithms for the EMST problem for high-dimensional large datasets.
+* For details, please read our [paper]().
+A longer version is [here]().

 ## Overview

 This is an approximation algorithm for the Euclidean Minimum Spanning Tree (EMST) problem.
 It has the following features: